kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Day-1 Terraform Fundamentals/Readme.md

    other benefits include, speed and safty, and  easy documentation

 ### Declarative vs Imperative Approaches
   Understanding the difference between specifying "what" you want (declarative) versus "how" to create it (imperative).
 With declarative code  you  declare the end state that you  want and the tool will take all the necessory steps to get to the desired state.

 ### IaC Tools Landscape
-**Configuration management tools (Chef, Puppet, Ansible):** As configuration management tools, Chef, Puppet, and Ansible are designed to install and maintain software on servers.
+- **Configuration management tools (Chef, Puppet, Ansible):** As configuration management tools, Chef, Puppet, and Ansible are designed to install and maintain software on servers.
-**Provisioning tools (Terraform, CloudFormation,  Pulumi ):**    These tools are reponsible for creating infrastructure resources(Servers, databases, caches, load balancers,)
+- **Provisioning tools (Terraform, CloudFormation,  Pulumi ):**    These tools are reponsible for creating infrastructure resources(Servers, databases, caches, load balancers,)
-**Ad hoc scripts  (e.g., Bash, Ruby, Python):** Ad hoc scripts work well for short-term, one-time tasks, but if you plan to manage your entire infrastructure as code, it is best to  utilise an IaC tool designed specifically for that purpose.
+- **Ad hoc scripts  (e.g., Bash, Ruby, Python):** Ad hoc scripts work well for short-term, one-time tasks, but if you plan to manage your entire infrastructure as code, it is best to  utilise an IaC tool designed specifically for that purpose.
-**Server templating tools:(Docker, Packer,  Vagrant.)** Server templating tools are great for creating VMs and containers.
+- **Server templating tools:(Docker, Packer,  Vagrant.)** Server templating tools are great for creating VMs and containers.
-**Orchestration tools:(Kubernetes,Marathon/Mesos,Docker Swarm,  Nomad)**:
+- **Orchestration tools:(Kubernetes,Marathon/Mesos,Docker Swarm,  Nomad)**:

 ### What is  Terraform?
 Terraform, an open-source tool developed by  HashiCorp and   the most popular and widely used IaC tool by  DevOps, SREs and cloud architects.
 Terraform is widely used because of it's declarative syntax, platform agnostic and its simplicity.
-### How Terraform compares to other IaC solutions

 ## Terraform Architecture and Workflow
 Terraform follows a well-defined architecture and workflow that enables its powerful infrastructure management capabilities.
+**Duration: 25 minutes**
 ### Terraform Architecture

 ![Terraform Architecture](./images/Terraform-Arch.gif)
 Terraform follows a standard architecture to fulfill the necessary IaC tasks.
 Terraform architecture mainly consists of the following components:
 - 1  Terraform core